-After setting aside models prone to multicollinearity, a total of 13eight models remained (Appendix S3 Table S4S2) from which the average model was estimated (Appendix S3 Table S5S3).
-The combined outputs of the average model suggest that MeanT deviance was better explained by the scaled total number of brood cells (NbroodS), the scaled cumulative growing degree-day (GDDcumS), the scaled precipitation levels (RRS), the scaled global radiation (GRS),
+After setting aside models prone to multicollinearity, a total of eight models remained (Appendix S3 Table S2) from which the average model was estimated (Appendix S3 Table S3).
+The combined outputs of the average model suggest that MeanT deviance was better explained by the scaled total number of brood cells (NbroodS), the scaled cumulative growing degree-day (GDDcumS), the scaled precipitation levels (RRS), the scaled global radiation (GRS), the scaled mean external temperature (TMS), and a colony random effect.
+NbroodS had a significant positive effect on MeanT, contrary to GDDcumS and RRS that had a significant negative effect on MeanT (Figure 1).
+GRS and TMS had no significant effect on MeanT (Figure 1).
+When looking at the sum of Akaike weights (Figure 1), NBroodS, GDDcumS and RRS had high relative importance.
+The colony random effect had a low sum of weights (sum of weights = 0.05).
+The model was not very efficient in predicting the observed data, with weak MeanT strongly overestimated and strong MeanT heavily underestimated (Figure 2).

-Figure 1: Left: Predictor estimates (β), and P-values (P) of fixed-effect parameters for the in-hive mean temperature (MeanT) average model.
+Figure 1: Left: Predictor estimates (\beta), and P-values (P) of fixed-effect parameters for the in-hive

+300 mean temperature (MeanT) average model.
 Bars represent the 95% confidence intervals of predictor estimates.
 Red points and bars are for predictors with significant effect at a level of 5%.
 Right: Sum of weights across all models in the set where the variable occurred.
-NbroodS = Scaled the number of adult bees, TMS = Scaled daily mean external temperature, GRS = scaled daily global radiation, RRS = scaled daily precipitation, GDDcumS = scaled cumulative growing degree-day.
+NbroodS = Scaled the number of adult bees, TMS = Scaled daily mean external temperature, GRS = scaled daily global radiation, RRS = scaled daily precipitation, GDDcumS = scaled cumulative growing 305 degree-day.